bulenttyuksel/employee-management/README.md

 The application reads the language setting from localStorage.

+## Prerequisites

+- Supported Node.js versions: 18.13.0 - 22.13.0

 ## Installation Instructions

-* Supported Node.js versions: 18.13.0 - 22.13.0

 - Clone the repository: